HelenDrug/Test_Report/README.md

 - to indicate which tests have been failed
 - to indicate which tests are been ignored and inconclusive
-- to filter tests (based on their status - passed, failed or ignored)
+- to filter tests (based on their status - passed, failed or ignored) Project was made using create-react-app, but due to clinet's request was trasferred to simple HTML page + styling with CSS file.